WW Recipe of the Day: Low-Calorie Single Serve Cheesy Tuna Casserole

 Ways to Use Leftovers

-If you have a few bites left over, save them in a small cup and microwave for an easy snack.
+If you have a few bites left over, save them in a small cup and microwave (affiliate link) for an easy snack.
 The casserole is really good reheated; I found very little difference between the leftovers and the delicious bowl right out of the oven.

 If you've made this Gooey Tuna Casserole, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.